 Joe (age 70) is known as the “Eldest Elder” because he is the eldest.
 He was born and raised in South Philadelphia & South Jersey in a Roman Catholic family.
 He attended parochial schools through 12th grade.
 He and his wife were saved one week apart in 1970 through the witness of a persistent friend.
 Baptized that same year and entered Reformed Episcopal Seminary six months later.
 He has been married to Elena (4/1/67) for 46 years, they have 4 children and 13 grandchildren (presently).
 Joe is a US Navy veteran (Hospital Corpsman) (1962-1966), he was converted and began following Jesus in 1970; graduated Reformed Episcopal Seminary (1975), taught at Redeemer Theological Seminary, served as pastor at several churches in Az.
 Pa. & Md., Joe was State Chairman of Arizona Foster Care Review Board (1987-1989); retired as a Casualty Claims Supervisor from CNA Insurance Co.
 (1988-2006); is a member of Grace Covenant Church, Gilbert, Az.
 And heads up the Senior Saints ministry.
 Joe leads a Small Group and counsels several cases a week.
 He received his Biblical Counseling Training Center of Az.(BCTC of Az.) counseling certification (2011) and NANC certification in Oct.
 2012.
 He has practiced biblical nouthetic counseling since 1975.
 He greatly enjoys cooking, Irish music and fellowshipping with God’s people.

 Josh was born in Idaho, but has lived in Arizona since he was 7 years old.
 He came to know the Lord in his Sophomore year of high school at a youth retreat through the faithful preaching of the gospel at Scottsdale Bible Church.
 At SBC he also married his bride Chiara.
 Both Josh and Chiara served as small group leaders in the college ministry and were discipled under older men and women in the Lord.
 They moved to Camelback Bible Church in Paradise Valley after college where they began an understanding of the Doctrines of Grace and served on the missions committee.
 After the family moved into their first house in Gilbert, they came to know and love the body of Christ at Grace Covenant Church.
-Josh and his wife have 8 children (5 girls and 3 boys).
+Josh and his wife have 9 children (5 girls and 4 boys).
 He has assisted in the launch of Building Tomorrow’s Church, an annual Reformed Baptist young adult’s conference and has been serving as a small group leader.
-Josh currently works as a Senior IS Project Manager for a valley land development company.
+Josh currently works as a Director of IS for a valley land development company.

 Peter was born and raised in central California and attended an Episcopal church with his mother, sister and brother.
 While attending junior college, he received his first Bible from the Gideons.
 He went on to graduate from Cal Poly University in San Luis Obispo, CA. with a BS in Food Science.
 It was there in about 1974, that God revealed Himself to Peter savingly.
 After graduating, he moved back to the San Francisco Bay area and spent 22 years as a production supervisor in the food industry, and then went into outside sales.
 He and his wife, Nancy, and son Jacob moved to Phoenix in 2002.
 He has owned and operated his own swimming pool cleaning and service business since 2003 with the help of his son and wife.